phetsims/phet-info/doc/new-dev-onboarding.md

 codebase, and may even be asked to fix or extend simulations that are written in JavaScript.

 Also, the standards for TypeScript evolved quite a bit while the migration was in progress.
-It is therefore possible that developers could encounter code that is written in TypeScript, but doesn't fully adhere to the current standards.
+It is therefore possible that you encounter code that is written in TypeScript, but doesn't fully adhere to the current standards.
 For this reason, always double check that any code that is being leveraged for a new sim meets the current standards.
 Also, be prepared to fix up code that *doesn't* meet those standards.
 For a bit more information on the history of this, and on some specific things that changed during PhET's TypeScript evolution, please see